rezwansaki/lara_dokan/README.md

 Such as: </br>

 <ul>
 <li>1.
-Problem in dashboard (left side menus are not arranged properly and clicking on one or reloading the browser opens all menus and2.
-At the same time, it seems that accessing the software from multiple PCs may cause problems with Invoice ID and other problems as well.</li>
+Problem in dashboard (left side menus are not arranged properly and clicking on one or reloading the browser opens all menus).</li>
 <li>2.
 At the same time, it seems that accessing the software from multiple PCs may cause problems with Invoice ID and other problems as well.</li>
 <li>3.
 At the very beginning there are installation methods that can be accessed after installation if desired, and the superadmin recover method can also be accessed later.
 These can cause problems.</li>
 <li>4.
 There was no need for so much about the user.
 And besides, they also have problems, they are not perfect.
 Especially the payment of advance salary is not so good.</li>